-It’s true, hash browns are easy to make.
+Hash browns are easy to make.
 Basically, all you have to do is grate up some potato, rinse off the starch, squeeze it dry, and cook the potato in a skillet with oil until crispy.

 My other trick to making these hash browns remarkably delicious is to cook them in extra-virgin olive oil.
 Yep!
 Extra-virgin olive oil actually has a pretty high smoke point (around 400 to 425 degrees Fahrenheit, contrary to what you might have heard over the years), but I cook these hash browns over medium heat just to be safe.

 Cooking over high heat is tricky no matter what kind of oil you’re using.
 Depending on your pan and your stove, it’s just too easy to burn your food over medium-high or high heat.

 If you follow my recipe, you’ll stir the potatoes and press them back down against the skillet every two minutes.
 That’s just long enough for the potatoes to get crispy; stirring ensures that some of the potatoes don’t burn while the rest are left uncooked.

 Lastly, you’ll transfer the hash browns to a plate lined with a paper towel to absorb some of the excess oil.
 I assume the nutrition facts offered under the recipe are a little inflated in fat content, but I can’t account for how much oil is left in the pan and on the paper towel.

 Regardless, these hash browns are a more nutritious option than diner hash browns cooked in highly refined vegetable oil.
 They offer more complex flavor than standard hash browns, too, since they’re cooked in olive oil with garlic and onion powder until golden and crispy.

 - Rinsing the grated potatoes and drying them well removes excess starch and helps the potato cook to irresistible, crispy perfection.